cresta/cresta-releaser/README.md

+# releaser

-A CLI and API for releasing new kustomize deployments inside a git repository.
+An API, CLI, and library for releasing kustomize applications inside a git repository.